JupiterEthan/Game2048/README.md

 # GameCode
-Some little self-made computer games
+Some little self-made computer games.

+Welcome to play or modify them!